arijitsaha2002/P2P-Cryptocurrency-Network-Simulator/README.md

 #### `block_recieve_node<nodeID>_<params>.log.csv`

-This file has the information of time when blocks are recieved by node corresponding to `nodeID`
+This file has the information of time when blocks are received by node corresponding to `nodeID` id,cid,pid,pcid
 - `id`

+    BlockID of received block
+- `cip`

+    CreatorID of received block
+- `pid`

-    BlockID of recieved block
+    Parent BlockID of received block
-- `timestamp`
+- `pcid`

+    CreatorID of Parent BlockID

     Time of arrival of block at node `nodeID`